Cryptonomic/Conseil/doc/Lorre-redesign-overview.md

 The fetch part is using an internal rpc-handler to make the remote calls, and eventually adapt/convert input/output, based on the type we need.

-#### NodeOperator
+#### NodeOperations

-The operator methods are now generic in the effect type `F`, and each method will have its own requirement in the signatures.
+The operator methods are now generic in the effect type `Eff`, and each method will have its own requirement in the signatures.

-This implies that technically we can build a single NodeOperator instance and use it with different data-fetchers instances in scope, to provide a different effect implementation.
+This implies that technically we can build a single `NodeOperations` instance and use it with different data-fetchers instances in scope, to provide a different effect implementation.
 Right now we're using `cats.effect.IO` as the effect type, but we could easily swap it if needed.

-We could go as far as provide locally-scoped instances and make calls on the NodeOperator that return Futures or else, as long as the signature type class bounds are fullfilled.
+We could go as far as provide locally-scoped instances and make calls on the NodeOperations that return Futures or else, as long as the signature type class bounds are fullfilled.

-Each method requires such bound as are necessary in the operations performed in the method (e.g. `Functor` to use `map`, `ApplicativeError` to use `onError`, `Monad` to use `flatMap` and so on).
+Each method requires such bound as necessary in the operations performed in the method (e.g. `Functor` to use `map`, `ApplicativeError` to use `onError`, `Monad` to use `flatMap` and so on).

 #### Streaming Lorre